ReactiveSets/toubkal/README.md

 XS can either be used to gradually improve existing applications on the backend or frontend, or as a full backend-and-frontend framework for new projects.

-### Dataflow Programming Model

-XS intuitive **dataflow** programming model allows to very significantly decrease development time of complex realtime applications.
-This combination of runtime high-efficiency and reduction in programming complexity should allow to greatly reduce the cost of running greener startups.

-XS applications are programmed using an intuitive and consice declarative dataflow programming model.

-At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating callback hell.

-Everything in XS is a pipelet, greatly simplifying the programming of highly reactive applications.
-Authorizations are also managed using pipelets, allowing instant changes all the way to the UI without ever requiring full page refreshes.

 #### Integrated database and model

 XS features a chardable document database with joins, aggregates, filters and transactions